 - Vaginal ring.
 The ring is thin, flexible, and approximately 2 inches in diameter.
 It delivers a combination of ethinyl estradiol and a progestin.
 The ring is inserted into the vagina, where it continually releases hormones for 3 weeks.
 The woman removes it for the fourth week and reinserts a new ring 7 days later.
 Risks for this method of contraception are similar to those for the combined oral contraceptive pills.
 A vaginal ring may not be recommended for women with certain health conditions, including high blood pressure, heart disease, or certain types of cancer.6 Currently, the NuvaRing® is the only FDA-approved vaginal ring.
 A new contraceptive vaginal ring that can be used for 13 cycles is under clinical development.

 Designed to prevent sperm from entering the uterus, barrier methods are removable and may be an option for women who cannot use hormonal methods of contraception.
-Barrier methods have a typical failure rate of 12% to 28% depending on the method.7
+Failure rates for barrier methods differ depending on the method.7

 Types of barrier methods that do not require a health care provider visit include the following: